nextstepman/katakoda-scenarios/cloud-native-servicemesh/step1.md

 ## Check that the node is there

-Execute this command to setup your kubectl environment

-`export KUBECONFIG=/etc/kubernetes/admin.conf`{{execute}}

-Next check that the node joined the cluster
+Execute this command to check that the node joined the cluster

 `kubectl get nodes`{{execute}}